 This indicates the percentage of residents that suffered from a major fall.
 Falls resulting in major injury are routinely caused by lower quality nursing care.
 Additional nurse staffing can minimize the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

-This tells you the percent of patients who suffered from a urinary tract infection.
-These infections may be linked to poorer hygiene.
+This indicates the percentage of patients that suffered from a urinary tract infection.
+These infections could be associated with inadequate hygiene.

 Appropriately Uses Anti-Psychotic Medication